akashdhruv/CodeScribe/README.rst

  Overview
 **********

-Code-Scribe is a tool designed to facilitate the incremental translation of Fortran codebases into C++ using generative AI.
+Code-Scribe is a tool designed to facilitate incremental translation of Fortran codebases into C++ using generative AI.
 It automates the process of generating corresponding C++ source files and creating Fortran-C interfaces, simplifying the integration of Fortran and C++.
-The tool also allows users to interface with large language models (LLMs) through the Transformers API, enabling custom prompts tailored to the specific needs of the source code.
+The tool also allows users to interface with large language models (LLMs) through the Transformers API and create custom prompts tailored to the specific needs of the source code.

 **************
  Key Features